‘Life in all its Fullness’

-St Edward’s Academy has a very strong community.
-We are proud of our history and excited about our future.
-We strive to provide the best possible education for all children, of all backgrounds, abilities and beliefs.
+St Edward’s Academy is a very strong learning community.
+We strive to provide the best possible education for all children in our care.
 Everything we do is founded on the Christian values of love and mutual respect.
 All that we do at St Edward’s is underpinned by our vision: that all members of our community should live ‘Life in all its fullness’.

 It is our primary aim that every member of our community feels valued and respected, and that each person is treated fairly and well within a climate of mutual trust and respect.
-St Edward’s Academy is founded on Christian values and we exist to educate young people towards excellence in all dimensions of their lives, recognising the uniqueness of each and the equality of all.
+St Edward’s Academy educates young people towards excellence in all dimensions of their lives, recognising the uniqueness of each and the equality of all.
 Our mission is to ensure that every student is enabled to be the very best that they can be.
 This is achieved within a climate of high expectation in every aspect of school life.

 We have highly ambitious targets for our students.
 By working in partnership with them and their families, we strive to ensure that outcomes are the best they can be.
-Our Progress 8 score is amongst the highest in the local authority (London Borough of Havering).
+Our Progress 8 score has been consistently amongst the highest in the local authority (London Borough of Havering).

-We have rules and routines to make sure that the highest quality learning can take place in a well-ordered and welcoming environment where everybody can be happy and safe.
+We have rules and routines to make sure that the highest quality learning can take place in a well-ordered and welcoming environment.
+This means that everyone can feel happy and safe.
 We expect students to be aware of the impression they create on others so that we are proud of them and they are proud of themselves.
+Our students rise to this challenge and are great ambassadors of the school.

 We strive to build the cultural capital of our students.
 To this end, we offer many opportunities to enhance the taught curriculum.
-These include trips and visits, debating, model UN and poetry club, amongst others.
-Our out-of-hours learning provision is also well established.
-This provides extra learning opportunities in many areas including ICT, drama, music, art and a wide variety of sporting activities.
+These include through our extra-curricular and supra-curricular provision.
+Students benefit from trips and visits, debating, model UN and poetry club, amongst others.
+Our out-of-hours learning provision is well established.
+This provides extra learning opportunities in many areas including computing, drama, music, art and a wide variety of sporting activities.
+Our supra-curriculum programme extends and deepens knowledge of the curriculum.
+This includes through reading specified academic books or magazines, following media stories that concern developments in a subject studied, watching a film based on a novel, play or historical event that is being studied, or visiting a place that is connected with the curriculum.

-In the last year we have overseen a number of improvements to our building.
-We now, for the first time in the school’s history, have a dedicated dining room.
-This has given us the opportunity to develop our menu and highlight the benefits of healthy eating and sitting down together to eat as a community.
+The school has a dedicated dining room where students enjoy our menu and have the opportunity to explore the benefits of healthy eating.
+They enjoy sitting down together to eat as a community.
 The dining room also serves as a second space to hold assemblies for full Key Stages and run important events.
 Our opening ceremony for the dining room included the cutting of an official ribbon by two players from the first team at West Ham United Football Club.

-We encourage our students to develop pride in being part of St Edward’s.
+Our students have a pride in being part of St Edward’s.
 During a review conducted by the Unity Schools Partnership, students in all Year groups reported:

 - They are proud of the school and they would recommend St Edward’s to others;